 According to sources at the Mayo Clinic, the real telling sign is that as the infection manifests, the nail thickens and crumbles, spreading to your other nails.
 Although there are plenty of medical treatments available to stave off the infection, some can take up to a year to work and others are way more invasive than you may be comfortable with.
-As this article on Prevention points out, popular oral treatments can be expensive and carry side effects as severe as toxic liver damage.
+Not to mention, popular oral treatments can be expensive and carry side effects as severe as toxic liver damage.

 As with any medical issue, you should always seek the advice of a physician before diagnosing and treating fungal infections.
 According to Dr. Michael J. Trepal, DPM, Academic Dean and Vice President of Academic Affairs at the New York College of Podiatric Medicine, if the nail is causing pain or growing in thickness, you should seek the help of a qualified physician.
 “In these cases nail pathology can lead to bacterial infections, ulcerations and quite possibly gangrenous changes.”

-Clearly, that’s not what you want to hear and it isn't an ideal solution for folks looking to keep their nails.
+Clearly, that’s an ideal solution for folks looking to keep their nails.
 That’s why many turn to home treatments that contain natural and synthetic anti-fungal ingredients that fight the infection.
-Consumer Reports found that on milder cases of fungal infections prescription topical creams work at a similar rate as popular DIY treatments like tea tree oil which has potent anti-fungal properties.
+In fact, Consumer Reports found that on milder cases of fungal infections prescription topical creams work at a similar rate as popular DIY treatments like tea tree oil which has potent anti-fungal properties.